greydanus/greydanus.github.io/_posts/2017-01-07-enigma-rnn.markdown

 ---
 layout: post
 comments: true
-title:  "Decoding the Enigma with Recurrent Neural Networks"
+title:  "Learning the Enigma with Recurrent Neural Networks"
 excerpt: "Recurrent Neural Networks (RNNs) are Turing-complete.
 In other words, they can approximate any function.
-As a tip of the hat to Alan Turing, let's see if we can use them to decode the Nazi Enigma."
+As a tip of the hat to Alan Turing, let's see if we can use them to learn the Nazi Enigma."
 date:   2017-01-07 11:00:00
 mathjax: true
 ---

 <div class="imgcap_noborder">
     <img src="/assets/enigma-rnn/enigma-machine.jpg" width="30%">
-    <div class="thecap" style="text-align:center">An ~Enigma~ machine.
-Turing cracked it; can we?</div>
+    <div class="thecap" style="text-align:center">An ~Enigma~ machine, famed for its inner complexity.</div>
 </div>

 Recurrent Neural Networks (RNNs) are Turing-complete.
 In other words, they can approximate any function.
-As a tip of the hat to Alan Turing, let's see if we can use them to decode the Nazi Enigma.
+As a tip of the hat to Alan Turing, let's see if we can use them to learn the Nazi Enigma.

 ## A Brief History of Cryptanalysis